Supporting Embedded Content

 data=message)

-You should now be able to use postMessage to send messages between frames,In this demo, for example, you should see “Message received from iframe: This is the contents of postMessage.” printed to the console.
+You should now be able to use postMessage to send messages between frames,In the iframe demo, for example, you should see “Message received from iframe: This is the contents of postMessage.” printed to the console.
 (This particular example uses a same-origin postMessage.
 You can test cross-origin locally by starting two local HTTP servers on different ports, then changing the URL of the example15-img.html iframe document to point to the second port.) including cross-origin frames running in different JSContexts, in a secure way.

 Ads are commonly served with iframes and are big users of the web’s sandboxing, embedding, and animation primitives.
 This means they are a challenging source of performance and user experience problems.
 For example, ad analytics are important to the ad economy, but involve running a lot of code and measuring lots of data.
 Some web APIs, such as Intersection Observer, basically exist to make analytics computations more efficient.
 And, of course, ad blockers are probably the most popular browser extensions.

-Isolation and timing
+Isolation and Timing

 Iframes add a whole new layer of security challenges atop what we discussed in Chapter 10.
 The power to embed one web page into another creates a commensurate security risk when the two pages don’t trust each other—both in the case of embedding an untrusted page into your own page, and the reverse, where an attacker embeds your page into their own, malicious one.
-In both cases, we want to protect your page from any security or privacy risks caused by the other frame.Web sites can protect themselves from being iframed via the X-Frame-Options header.
+In both cases, we want to protect your page from any security or privacy risks caused by the other frame.Websites can protect themselves from being iframed via the X-Frame-Options header.

 The starting point is that cross-origin iframes can’t access each other directly through JavaScript.
 That’s good—but what if a bug in the JavaScript engine, like a buffer overrun, lets an iframe circumvent those protections?
 Unfortunately, bugs like this are common enough that browsers have to defend against them.
 For example, browsers these days run frames from different origins in different operating system processes, and use operating system features to limit how much access those processes have.